yourcryptolife/BITG-Raspberry-Pi-Masternode/Setup Guide.md

 > ./setup.sh

-durinng setup, each masternode is given an alias and has its own control script in the ~/bin folder.
+During setup, each masternode is given an alias and has its own control script in the ~/bin folder.
 To check on the status of each masternode, type

 > cd bin